-A provision is entered in the accounts when the company has a liability (legal or constructive) as a result of a previous event, where it is likely (more likely than not) that there will be a financial settlement as a result of this liability and that the size of the sum can be reliably determined.
-If the effect is considerable, the provision is calculated by discounting down the expected future cash flow with a discount rate before tax which reflects the market’s evaluation of the time value of money and, if relevant, risks specifically connected to the liability.
+A provision is recorded when the company has a liability (legal or constructive) as a result of a previous event, where it is likely (more likely than not) that there will be a financial settlement as a result of this liability and that the size of the sum can be reliably determined.
+If the effect is considerable, the provision is calculated by discounting the expected future cash flow with a discount rate before tax, which reflects the market’s evaluation of the time value of money and, if relevant, risks specifically connected to the liability.

 Provisions for loss-creating contracts are included when the group’s expected income from a contract is lower than the inevitable costs which were incurred in discharging the obligations of the contract.

 Gains will be taken to income when it is likely that transactions will generate future financial gains which will be attributable to the company and the sum can be reliably estimated.
 Interest rate income is taken to income based on effective interest method according to when it is earned.

 Dividend received from subsidiaries is accounted for in the same year as dividend has been accrued for in the subsidiary.
 If such dividend exceeds the prorata share of retained earnings after the acquisition of the shares, such excess portion represents repayment of capital and reduces the acquisition cost accordingly.